Symptom checker

 Illness & infections

-- Fever above 38°C in any infant under 3 months — always an emergency, regardless of how well baby appears
+- Fever above 38°C in any infant under 3 months — always an emergency

 - Non-blanching rash — call 000